 Lincolnshire is without a doubt one of the most under-appreciated places in the country for its beaches.
 Its coastline is marked by miles upon miles of golden sand.
 There’s somewhere here to please any kind of beachgoer, whether you’re looking for a lively beach resort town or a secluded spot to walk or relax.

 Our guide to the best beaches in Lincolnshire runs through all our favourite spots on the coast from north to south.
-The beaches on the south side are the closest to Appletree Country Park, and you have a nice drive through countryside to reach them.
+The beaches on the south side are the closest to Appletree Holiday Park, and you have a nice drive through countryside to reach them.

 Lincolnshire countryside and walks

-You’re quite spoilt for choice when it comes to exploring nature within the vicinity of Appletree Country Park.
+You’re quite spoilt for choice when it comes to exploring nature within the vicinity of Appletree Holiday Park.
 The most obvious option is the Lincolnshire Wolds, an Area of Outstanding Natural Beauty that spans across more than 500 kilometres of countryside.

 About half an hour’s drive from the park will bring you to the threshold of the Wolds, for example via the pretty towns of Horncastle or Spilsby.
 There are many different combinations of walks you can take in the area.
 One we recommend is a 12-kilometre circular walk from Belchford, which can culminate with lunch at the Blue Bell, one of our favourite Lincolnshire village pubs.

-But there are yet more places you can explore the natural surroundings closer to Appletree Country Park.
+But there are yet more places you can explore the natural surroundings closer to Appletree Holiday Park.
 A short bike ride or five-minute drive will take you to the banks of the River Witham at Langrick Bridge.
 A pathway for walking and cycling runs alongside the river all the way between Boston and Lincoln, on a trail known as the Water Rail Way.
 Look out for art installations and viewing platforms along the way.

 Just the other side of Boston is Frampton Marsh, a nature reserve operated by RSPB.
 This is a lovely spot to come for a peaceful walk and to look out for the diverse birdlife on the waterways by the coast.